-This is a document that evolves continually per ESO period, especially as the instrument is undergoing its period of commissioning.
-The manual is updated according to changes in Paranal operations of Gravity or on request by the Gravity user community.
-Questions and suggestions should be channeled through the ESO User Support Department (email:usd-help@eso.org and home page).
-Further information can be found on the Gravity homepage.
-Any Gravity user should visit the instrument's home page on a regular basis in order to be informed about the current instrument status and updated developments.
+This is a document that evolves continually, especially as the instrument is still being commissioned.
+The manual is updated according to changes in Paranal operations of GRAVITY or on request by the GRAVITY user community.
+Questions and suggestions should be channeled through the ESO User Support Department (email: usd-help@eso.org).
+Further information can be found on the GRAVITY homepage.
+Any GRAVITY user should visit the instrument's home page on a regular basis in order to be informed about the current instrument status and updated developments.